Capillary/ecom-api-document/source/includes/_order.md

-shippingamount | float | Pass the shipping charge for the specific item (Order item level) shippingdiscount | int | Pass the discount amount on the shipping charge (Order item level discount) linediscount | int |  Pass the line item level discount of the order
+shippingamount | float | Pass the shipping charge for the specific item (Order item level) shippingdiscount | int | Pass the discount amount on the shipping charge (Order item level discount) linediscount | int |  Pass the line item level discount of the order latitude | float | Latitudinal distance of the store longitude | float | Longitudinal distance of the store

 <aside class="notice">All parameters marked by * are mandatory.</aside>